mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/03-the-query-builder.md

 ## Available Columns
 When adding query output columns, available columns are calculated as follows:

-- If a reference table has not been set, we show all columns from all tables.
+- If a base table has not been set, we show all columns from all tables.
     - We may want to hide columns with foreign key constraints (FKs), since they are duplicates of the source columns.
-- If a reference table has been set, we show:
+- If a base table has been set, we show:
-    - all columns from the reference table
+    - all columns from the base table
-        - If the reference table has no relationships to itself within three levels, then we can hide columns from the reference table that have already been added to the query's output columns
+        - If the base table has no relationships to itself within three levels, then we can hide columns from the base table that have already been added to the query's output columns
-    - all columns from tables that the reference table has FKs to or with FKs to the reference table, up to three levels of FKs away.
+    - all columns from tables that the base table has FKs to or with FKs to the base table, up to three levels of FKs away.

 ## Formulas
 Please see the next page, [04.
 Formulas](/en/product/specs/2022-01-views/04-formulas).